KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 * vec4

 ### Math Constants
+Following math constants have to be available.

 * π
 * ℇ
 * Inf
 * NaN

 ### Automatic casting
-For simplicity, script nodes can be connected, even if they do have different input and output types.
+For simplicity, behavior nodes can be connected, even if they do have different input and output types.
 Following list provides the rules to cast a type using C/c++ style notation:

 |From boolean b|to integer i  |
 |--------------|--------------|